Participating in a Precinct Caucus

 Your caucus will select delegates and alternates to represent your precinct at the organizing unit conventions and, in some cases, other local unit conventions.
 Serving as a delegate will allow you to help influence politics in your area as you will participate in endorsing local candidates at your convention, selecting local DFL leadership, and possibly become a state delegate.
 Alternates are important because if a delegate cannot attend, they represent the precinct in their place.
 Your local unit may also have you elect members to participate in convention planning committees.
 This can be a good opportunity to get involved in a short term manner.

 If there is an issue you are passionate about and would like to have it added to the DFL Party Platform or Action Agenda, you can submit a resolution for consideration at your precinct caucus.
 You will need to complete a form in order for the resolution to be considered, which can be found here.
-For greater explanation of this process, you can check out this video.
+For a greater explanation of this process, you can check out this video.

 Have a scheduling conflict on caucus night?